nlp-tlp/CleanGraph/README.md

 ## Features

 - **Intuitive Interface**: CleanGraph provides an easy-to-use graphical interface that lets users create, edit, review, and manage graphs with ease.
 - **Multi-Platform**: Works on any system that supports Python and Node.js, including Windows, macOS, and Linux.
+Works best in Google Chrome browser.

 ## Documentation